Nadav Kander – The Polygon Nuclear Test Site I (after the event), Kazakhstan, 2011

 Nadav Kander – Chongqing I, Chongqing Municipality

-For his Yangtze photos Kander came to China several times in 2005 to 2007, visited 186 cities and traveled along the world’s third largest river, from the spring in the Himalaya to the mouth.
+For his Yangtze photos Nadav Kander came to China several times in 2005 to 2007, visited 186 cities and traveled along the world’s third largest river, from the spring in the Himalaya to the mouth.
 Humans are usually just portrayed as small figures next to a gigantic setting, either of the river itself or one of the numerous construction projects.
-The Chinese people shown are often merely victims of the unstoppable change that is flowing through China with an enormous force, comparable to that of the Yangtze river.
+The Chinese people shown are often merely victims of the unstoppable change that is flowing through China with an enormous force, comparable to that of the Yangtze River.
 Old, traditional buildings and housing boats are replaced by gigantic anonymous buildings, reducing the human to the role of a spectator rather than a maker.